Claudia and David

-Claudia and David is a 1946 American comedy-drama film directed by Walter Lang.
-It stars Dorothy McGuire and Robert Young.
+Claudia and David is a 1946 American comedy drama film directed by Walter Lang and starring.s Dorothy McGuire, Robert Young and Mary Astor.
 Dorothy McGuire and Robert Young repeat their roles from the film Claudia (1943).
 Like its predecessor, Claudia and David was based on a series of short stories by Rose Franken, which also inspired a successful stage play and radio series.

 Plot

 Claudia (Dorothy McGuire), still charmingly naive and a bit nervous, is struggling with the responsibilities of marriage and parenthood in their rural Connecticut town.
 Jealousy creeps into the relationship when Elizabeth (Mary Astor) starts consulting David on a building project, while Claudia is attracting the uninvited attentions of Phil (John Sutton), who happens to be married.